chrisbenincasa/tunarr/README.md

 ## Features

 - **NEW** Stream your channels directly in the [browser using HLS](https://github.com/chrisbenincasa/tunarr/pull/116) (and soon [MPEG-DASH](https://github.com/chrisbenincasa/tunarr/issues/129))
+- **NEW** Improvements to stream stability
 - **NEW** [Dark mode!](https://github.com/chrisbenincasa/tunarr/pull/34)
 - **NEW** Quickly find content you want for your channels with [advanced filtering and sorting](https://github.com/chrisbenincasa/tunarr/pull/210)
-- Spoofed HDHR tuner and a IPTV channel list, providing a large amount of flexibility
+- Spoofed [HDHR](https://www.silicondust.com/hdhomerun/) tuner and a IPTV channel list, providing a large amount of flexibility and easing integration with [xTeVe](https://github.com/xteve-project/xTeVe) and Plex
-- Ease of setup for xteve and Plex playback by mocking a HDHR server.
-- Deep channel customization.
-Make channels display a logo, play filler content ("commercials", music videos, prerolls, channel branding videos) at specific times to pad time, and more!
+- Customize channels with a logo, filler content ("commercials", music videos, prerolls, channel branding videos) between programming, and more!
 - Docker image and prepackaged binaries for Windows, Linux, and Mac OS
 - Use Nvidia for hardware encoding, including in Docker.
 - Source content from multiple Plex servers
 - Includes a WEB TV Guide where you can even play channels in your desktop by using your local media player.
-- Subtitle support
+- ~~Subtitle support~~ Subtitle support is currently in flux; it was removed to simplify the backend and stabilize the stream.
+Bringing this functionality back is tracked in #462.
-- Auto-deinterlace support for Plex media
+- Auto-deinterlace content
-- Force Direct Play (with caveats)

 ## Limitations

 - If you want to play the TV channels in Plex using the spoofed HDHR, Plex pass is required.
 - Like dizqueTV, Tunarr does not currently watch your Plex server for media updates/changes.
 You must manually remove and re-add your programs for any changes to take effect.
 Same goes for Plex server changes (changing IP, port, etc)..
 You&apos;ll have to update the server settings manually in that case. **NOTE** This feature is actively under development! (https://github.com/chrisbenincasa/tunarr/issues/15)
-- Most players (including Plex) will break after switching episodes if video / audio format is too different.
-Tunarr can be configured to use ffmpeg transcoding to prevent this, at the cost of system resources

 ## Releases